 Secondly, you want to properly prep for your appointment by making sure your skin barrier is healthy (no open cuts or sores in the skin that could be further irritated) and well-moisturized.
 Dr. Levin says if you’re predisposed to folliculitis or ingrown hairs, gently exfoliate (nothing too aggressive) the night before with a chemical exfoliator to prevent irritation following the treatment.
 She recommends salicylic acid (a beta hydroxy acid) or glycolic acid (an alpha hydroxy acid)

 The type of wax you use also plays a big part in just how much the process hurts.
-With soft wax (also known as strip wax), there’s a higher likelihood that the wax could remove the top layer of skin because the soft wax actually adheres to the skin, not the hair, according to Dr. Levin.
+With old-school "honey" waves and some cheaper brands on the market, there’s a higher likelihood the wax can remove the top layer of skin, according to Dr. Levin.
 It should also be noted that there’s a higher risk of burning with the soft wax because the temperature needs to be higher to work properly.
 Hard wax only grips the hair, doesn’t require strips, and doesn’t need to be as hot to effectively remove the hair.

 Lastly, Dr. Levin recommends taking Ibuprofen (200-400 milligrams) 30 minutes before waxing your hair to decrease inflammation and help with the pain.
 She also says you can apply cold packs to slightly numb the area right before the wax, and apply them afterward to decrease any swelling.